Miele Dishwasher Not Draining? Fix Guide (2026)

 How do I reset the F11 error on a Miele dishwasher?

 Press and hold the Start/Stop button for 5 seconds to cancel the current program and force a drain attempt.
-If the F11 error reappears after the drain completes, the underlying blockage has not been resolved.
+If the F11 error reappears after the drain completes, the underlying blockage hasn’t been resolved.
 Clean the three-part filter completely, inspect the drain hose for kinks, and repeat the forced drain.
 If F11 persists after all physical checks, the drain pump may have failed and a technician call is needed.

 Can I replace a Miele drain pump myself?

 Yes, but with caveats.
 Miele drain pumps are accessible after pulling the unit out and removing the bottom access panel.
-However, Miele’s drain pump circuit includes a speed sensor, and simply replacing the pump motor may not resolve F11 if the speed sensor is the faulty component.
+However, Miele’s drain pump circuit includes a speed sensor, and replacing the pump motor may not resolve F11 if the speed sensor is the faulty component.
 DIY pump replacement on a Miele unit under warranty also voids the remaining coverage.
 For units out of warranty where the pump motor tests dead, DIY replacement is feasible for an experienced appliance technician.

 How long do Miele dishwashers last?